SAATH-GameDev/Wasteland-Redemption/Design and Narrative/alt_story.md

 Resourceful.
 Battle hardened.
 Smart.
 Experienced.
 Doesn't trust easily or at all.
 Honest.

 "I don't trust you.
 And you shouldn't trust me either."

+### Urchin
+A small figure.
+Not clear if its a girl or a boy.
+Appears out of nowhere to steal things.
+Quick but not very strong.

+## Story Summary (So far)

+MC loses their shelter and is alone in the zombie infested town without supplies.

+The MC heads to the town's only store for food and clears it of the zombies first.

+The meagre supplies in the store are snatched instead by a small figure.
+MC is forced to give chase.

+Rounding the corner, the figure crouches on top of a broken-down car, surrounded by zombies.

+The MC rescues them, but they manage to start the car and drive off.
+A crash is heard off screen.

+MC discover the car crashed into a fence and abandoned.
+A trail of blood leads to the church.

+MC reaches the church but is ambushed by zombies instead.

+MC is rescued by the priest from the tower using a sniper rifle.

+The child MC was chasing is injured and needs medical supplies.
+The only pharmacy is across the broken bridge.

+MC must repair the bridge.
+Priest offers the church pews as material for a plank bridge.
+An axe and rope is needed however.

+MC searches the town for an axe and finds a fire axe in the bank, where some funny bankers are still trapped.

+MC repairs the bridge, unlocks the rest of the town and heads for the pharmacy.

+MC faces bandits while exiting pharmacy and barely survives.

+MC delivers the medical supplies, saves the child, and then heads back across the bridge out of town.

+MC encounters the Teacher and helps her capture some zombies.

+Teacher wants to buy priest's sniper and MC must deliver this offer.

+Back at the church, MC finds priest injured from a bandit attack and dying.
+The child runs off with the sniper.

+WIP...

 ## Prologue